Left Brain Focus for Right Brain Creative Businesses

 3) Subscribe to blogs in your industry (use Google BlogSearch to find them).
 Read what the blogs say, and act on it.
 If the comments tell you something is wrong, fix it.

-4) Monitor consumer sites such as Yelp!, The Consumerist, and MeasuredUp , or sites in your industry that host reviews.
+4) Monitor consumer sites such as Yelp!, The Consumerist, MeasuredUp , or sites in your industry that host reviews.
 Allow reviews on your own site too.

 5) If you see someone with a problem, jump in and participate.
 Don’t yell and get defensive, try to address and solve the problem.
 You may not be able to please everyone, but you will be able to demonstrate that you’re truly concerned about your customers’ satisfaction.